A Catholic Mission

 The McNamara and Family Window is on the east side of the church between Stations of the Cross 10 and 11.
 The window is 70 inches wide and 18 feet tall.
 Dr. James J. McNamara was a well-known physician and a second-generation Irishman.
 He, and his family, were here for almost 23 years before moving on.
 During his time in St. Paul, he was very active in his medical practice, businesses, the church and lodges.
 The McNamara family name appears in several of the other window donor stories.

 Our James J. McNamara was the son of 30 year-old Irishman James M. McNamara (1818-1901) who left Liverpool, England, arriving in New York City, arriving on November 30th, 1848.
-After New York, James M.'s journey led him to Detroit, Michigan and and then on to South Bend County, Indiana in 1852.
+After New York, James's journey led him to Detroit, Michigan and and then on to South Bend County, Indiana in 1852.
 It was there that James M. married Bridget Ryan, at Notre Dame, on October 5th, 1856.

 Picture